 Emergency Preparedness Kits

 Emergency Preparedness Kits are intended for use by the Emergency Preparedness Coordinators (EPCs) to support their departments following an emergency.
-The kit contains basic first aid supplies, flashlight, whistle, duct tape and additional response supplies.
+A kit should contain basic first aid supplies, flashlight, whistle, duct tape and additional response supplies.

 NOAA All – Hazards Weather Radio